 In a 2015 report that assessed the quality of employee benefit plan audits performed by Certified Public Accountants (CPAs), the DOL found that 39% had major deficiencies which put $653 billion and 22.5 million plan participants and beneficiaries at risk.
 Click here to view the DOL letter to plan administrators on the importance of obtaining a quality audit from an independent qualified CPA firm.
 The letter specifies certain qualifications that plan administrators should corroborate prior to engaging a CPA firm.
 Moving forward, it will be more challenging for plan sponsors to defend their auditor selection if responses to the bulleted items included in the DOL letter are not adequate.
 As a plan fiduciary, one of your most important duties is to hire a qualified and experienced auditor to perform your employee benefit plan audit.

-We audit more than 50 plans annually, helping plan sponsors manage the complex rules and regulations and increasing scrutiny from the DOL and the IRS to keep plans secure.
+We help plan sponsors manage the complex rules and regulations and increasing scrutiny from the DOL and the IRS to keep plans secure.
 To show our commitment to our clients, as the employee benefit plan practice leader, 100% of my time is dedicated to providing auditing and consulting services to plan sponsors of employee benefit plans.
 We are a member of the American Institute of Certified Public Accountants (AICPA) Employee Benefit Plan Audit Quality Center.
-As a member firm, we invest time in our professionals to allow for training and attendance of AICPA conferences every year to keep up to date with the rules and regulations that effect your plan and plan audit.
-In March of 2016, the firm received a rating of pass in our peer review with the AICPA.
+As a member firm, we invest time in our professionals to allow for training and attendance of AICPA conferences every year to keep up to date with the rules and regulations that affect your plan and plan audit.
+To learn more, view our EBP audit page.

 If you have any questions on the DOL’s letter or would like more information on how our firm may assist you with your employee benefit plan audit, please contact Natasha Erskine.